rybicki/spatial-infective-dose/code/README.md

     ./collect.sh

 The end result is the file `experiments/data.csv.gz`.
+Note that the final results dataset `final-experiments/pooled-data.csv.gz` contain some more replicates than what is contained in the `experiments/data.csv.gz`.

+Similarly, you can run the sensitivity analysis by executing `prepare-sensitivity.sh`, the resulting batch files, and then finally `collect-sensitivity.sh`.